YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 Mojits are basic unit of composition and reuse in a Mojito application.
 Imagine that a rectangular square of a Web page being the visual representation of a mojit.
-The word *mojit* is a compound consisting of the stems module and widget, but the mojit is neither.
+The word *mojit* is a compound consisting of the stems module and widget, but the mojit is really neither.
 The mojit is built on YUI modules, but is not a module, and although can be used in separation of other mojits, is not a standalone application like a widget.
 Regardless of how you try to formally understand mojits, you must understand this: